operatorai/modelstore/README.md

 * Create model states and manage which state a model is in

 Download and load
-* Download model archives by id
+* Download models by id
 * Load models straight from your storage back into memory

 Use as a command line tool